-Under WHCRA, group health plans, insurance companies and health maintenance organizations (HMOs) offering mastectomy coverage also must provide coverage for certain services relating to the mastectomy in a manner determined in consultation with your attending physician and you.
+Under WHCRA, group health plans and insurance companies offering mastectomy coverage also must provide coverage for certain services relating to the mastectomy in a manner determined in consultation with your attending physician and you.
 This required coverage includes all stages of reconstruction of the breast on which the mastectomy was performed, surgery and reconstruction of the other breast to produce a symmetrical appearance, prostheses and treatment of physical complications of the mastectomy, including lymphedema.

 I have not been diagnosed with cancer.
 However, due to other medical reasons I must undergo a mastectomy.
 Does WHCRA apply to me?

-Yes, if your group health plan covers mastectomies and you are receiving benefits in connection with a mastectomy.
+Yes, if your group health plan or health insurance company covers mastectomies and you are receiving benefits in connection with a mastectomy.
 Despite its name, nothing in the law limits WHCRA rights to cancer patients.

-Does WHCRA require all group health plans, insurance companies and HMOs to provide reconstructive surgery benefits?
+Does WHCRA require all group health plans and health insurance companies to provide reconstructive surgery benefits?

-Generally, group health plans, as well as their insurance companies and HMOs, that provide coverage for medical and surgical benefits with respect to a mastectomy must comply with WHCRA.
+Generally, group health plans, as well as their insurance companies, that provide coverage for medical and surgical benefits with respect to a mastectomy must comply with WHCRA.

 However, if your coverage is provided by a "church plan" or "governmental plan", check with your plan administrator.
 Certain plans that are church plans or governmental plans may not be subject to this law.

-May group health plans, insurance companies, or HMOs impose deductibles or coinsurance requirements on the coverage specified in WHCRA?
+May group health plans or health insurance companies impose deductibles or coinsurance requirements on the coverage specified in WHCRA?